 “Once you use cannabis, you will move on to harder substances.”

-This is another harmful myth propagated by anti-cannabis propaganda.
+This is another harmful cannamyth propagated by anti-cannabis propaganda.
 It is due to this particular myth that we hear the term “gateway drug” associated with cannabis.
 However, it could not be further from the truth.

 In some instances, cannabis has been used in opioid addiction recovery plans.
 According to Psychology Today, “Cannabis can help with symptoms such as anxiety, insomnia, restlessness, sadness, muscle aching, abdominal cramping, as well as nausea and vomiting.”